CedricNtwari/e-commerce-vue/README.md

 ## Overview

-This project is a desktop(just for now)-oriented e-commerce website that displays a selection of products with options to add items to a cart.
+This project is a responsive-oriented e-commerce website that displays a selection of products with options to add items to a cart.
 While it currently supports a desktop layout, responsive design for tablet and mobile views is planned for future updates.

 ## Features